|Study location||Netherlands, Maastricht|

 At least one 200-level Psychology course.
 It is recommended that the students have an interest in the development of the human brain and cognitive development.
 An interest in scientific research and methods is also recommended.

 Various articles will be used to address the different topics of this course.
-One of the first tasks will cover overall brain development.
-A subsequent task discusses the adolescent brain and the link between the adolescent brain and the development of social cognition.
-The literature lists for these tasks is included hereby.
+One of the first tasks will cover overall brain development of which the reading list below provides an impression.
 The comprehensive literature list is currently under construction.